mmilano/SidePanelCollapse/README.md

 ##### Closing Normally

-When the side panel is closed using the close button, clicking the backdrop, or using the keyboard, the sidepanel closes using the duration value `durationHide`.
+When the side panel is closed using the close button, clicking the backdrop, or using the keyboard, the sidep anel closes using the duration value `durationHide`.

 The default hide duration is chosen to be fast enough to get out of the way expediently but not overly fast.